-- (1) There are three positions, OFF, ON and START. - Before starting, set gear shift lever at N, and pull parking brake.

-· OFF : None of electrical circuits activates.

-\cdot ON : All the electrical systems are ON.

-• START : Use when starting the engine.

-Release key immediately after starting.

-Key must be in the ON position with engine running to maintain electrical and hydraulic function and prevent serious machine damage.
+- (1) There are three positions, OFF, ON and START. - Before starting, set gear shift lever at N, and pull parking brake. - \cdot OFF $\$: None of electrical circuits activates. - ON : All the systems of machine operate.
+Preheat the system for 10~20 seconds. - START : Use when starting the engine.
+Release key immediately after starting. - Key must be in the ON position with engine running to maintain electrical and hydraulic function and prevent serious machine damage.